ismaelaboud/test/README.md

 ## 2. Functional Pages and Their Descriptions

 ### a.
 Home Page (`/`)
+- **Functionality**:
-- **Functionality**: Displays a hero section and a list of featured courses.
+  ✅ Displays a hero section and a list of featured courses.
 - **Notes**: Featured courses are currently static.
-- **Pending Feature**: Make featured courses dynamic by fetching them from the database.
+- **Pending Feature**:
+  ❌ Make featured courses dynamic by fetching them from the database.

 ### b.
 Admin Pages (`/admin`)
-- **Functionality**: Displays analytics for the project.
+- **Functionality**: ✅ Displays analytics for the project.
 - **Notes**: The analytics data is currently static.
-- **Pending Feature**: Make the analytics data dynamic.
+- **Pending Feature**:
+  ❌ Make the analytics data dynamic.

 #### i.
 Admin Users Page (`/admin/users`)
-- **Functionality**: Displays a list of all users.
+- **Functionality**: ✅ Displays a list of all users.
 - **Notes**:
-  - The UI requires updates.
+  - [ ] The UI requires updates.\
-  - Admins can navigate to the `create` page to add new users.
+✅ Admins can navigate to the `create` page to add new users.

 #### ii.
 Create User Page (`/admin/users/create`)
 - **Functionality**: Allows admins to create new users.